hwillGIT/IsaiahStudyInteractive/replit.md

 ## Overview

 This is an interactive web application for studying Isaiah Chapter 6 from the Bible.
-The application provides three main views: Scripture text with verse selection, thematic exploration of key concepts, and detailed study notes with commentary.
-Built with React and TypeScript, it offers an engaging educational experience for biblical study through interactive verse highlighting, keyword exploration, and thematic grouping.
-The application is designed to help users understand the profound theological themes in Isaiah's vision of God's holiness and his prophetic commission.
+The application features a color-coded grid visualization of all 13 verses organized into 6 thematic groups, with interactive hover tooltips and transformation point markers.
+A two-level modal navigation system provides both reflective study (three viewing modes: Seeing Connections, How This Helps My Life, What This Teaches Us) and Scripture Connections showing how each verse fits into God's larger plan across the entire Bible.
+Built with React, TypeScript, and Tailwind CSS, it offers an engaging educational experience for understanding Isaiah's vision of God's holiness and his prophetic commission.

 ## User Preferences